FRIENDS OF THE MUSEUM

 There are museums, as well as computer museums.
 But then there is the special one.
 It is The Computer Museum of Kallio in Helsinki.
 The museum is build like little computer shops were in 1984!
 If you've been in a computer shop in the 1980s, you'll understand what's going on.
 If you haven't, you'll learn quickly!

 In the museum you will jump into the 1970s and 1980s environment, since the museum is specialisided the computer culture of that time.
-The I love 8-bit® exhibition presents the change and progress.
+I love 8-bit® exhibition presents the change and progress.
 You can see for yourself how times have changed and what things have disappeared with the change.

 In the museum's club room there are different kind of activities.
 As well as playing games, you can code basic on original hardware and enjoy the computer culture as it was.
 Save what you've written on a C-cassette and continue next time, either at home or at the museum.
 The outputs of demoscene groups provides authentic atmosphere at the museum.
 Once disappeared computer culture has come back to the future at The Computer Museum of Kallio!